Super easy Vegan Carrot Cake Recipe - created with warming spices such as cinnamon & ginger and a zesty lemon & vanilla cake icing.

 - Mix the soy milk and the apple cider vinegar and set aside in the fridge.

-- Blend the flax seeds and 3 tbsp water in a small bowl and also set this aside into the fridge.
+- Blend the flax seeds and 3 tablespoon water in a small bowl and also set this aside into the fridge.

 - In a big bowl sieve the flour and baking powder with the baking soda, cinnamon and ginger powder.